-Although the Kings practiced at the Culver City Ice Arena for nearly thirty years, the facility had serious problems, including uneven ice, right from the start.
+Although the Kings practiced at the Culver City Ice Arena for more than twenty years, the facility had serious problems, including uneven ice, right from the start.

 “The rink had been there for so long, there was a deep frost, and they didn’t thaw it out,” said Demers, who served as the team’s head athletic trainer for 34 seasons, retiring in 2006 after working 2,632 consecutive games for the Kings.
 “If a pipe broke, they’d cut the ice, dig down, find the problem, and fix it.
 They wouldn’t melt the [entire ice sheet].”